Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/07-IPbus.md

 ```

 During Pre-synthesis, Hog will replace `__GIT_SHA__` with the SHA of the latest commit in which at least one of xmls was modified.
-Hog will also set the `XML_HASH` generic in your top level to correspond to the same SHA.
+Hog will also set the `XML_SHA` generic in your top level to correspond to the same SHA.
 The user can now verify it is using the correct version of the xmls by comparing the `gitSHA` register content with the `gitSHA` register tag.

-The same is valid for the xml version.
+The same procedure is done for the xml version.
 In this case the node is expected to have the following structure:

 ```xml